VinayNoogler000/QR-Code-Generator/README.md

 3. Add and commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push changes to the branch of your forked repository (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request in the main repository.

-## 🐛 Bug Reporting

-Found a bug?
-Please open an issue with a clear description and steps to reproduce.
-Your input helps make this project better for everyone!

 ## ⚙️ Code Architecture